zopiolabs/zopio/packages/data/README.md

 # Zopio Data Packages

 Data management and UI components for the Zopio framework.
+This package provides a comprehensive solution for data operations, with a standardized interface across different data sources.

+## Overview

+The Zopio data packages provide a unified approach to data management, allowing developers to work with various data sources using a consistent API.
+The packages are designed to be modular, extensible, and easy to use.

 ## Consolidated Structure